psi4/psi4/doc/sphinxman/source/fisapt.rst

-The FISAPT module provides two extensions to standard SAPT theory to allow for (1) an effective two-body partition of the various SAPT terms to localized chemical functional groups (F-SAPT) and (2) a means to compute the SAPT interaction between two moeities within the embedding field of a third body (I-SAPT).
+The FISAPT module provides two extensions to standard SAPT theory to allow for (1) an effective two-body partition of the various SAPT terms to localized chemical functional groups (F-SAPT) and (2) a means to compute the SAPT interaction between two moieties within the embedding field of a third body (I-SAPT).
 F-SAPT is designed to provide additional insight into the chemical origins of a noncovalent interaction, while I-SAPT allows for one to perform a SAPT analysis for intramolecular interactions.
 F-SAPT and I-SAPT can be